nathancarter/group-explorer/help-src/rf-groupterms.md

 \(C_n\), and look just like their name (cycles) when viewed as [Cayley diagrams](#cayley-diagrams) or [cycle graphs](#cycle-graph).

-### Definition a group via generators and relations
+### Definition of a group via generators and relations

 One can define groups by listing [generators](#generators-for-a-group-or-subgroup) \(a,b,c,\ldots\) and then